Our hormones are the master controllers of our wellbeing.

 Optimising our endocrine system and restoring balance to our hormones is at the basis of living an amazing, healthful life.
 And here is where the superfood mushrooms can help.

-On a grand scale, superfood mushrooms aid women’s health in their ability to up-regulate our immune system, raise our resistance to stress and help our bodies to detoxify all the harmful xeno-estrogens – which act as hormone disruptors and are present in numerous cosmetics, plastics and foods, such as additives, artificial flavours and factory farmed meats.
+Mushrooms aid women’s health in their ability to up-regulate the immune system, elevate resistance to stress and help our bodies detoxify all the harmful xeno-estrogens – which act as hormone disruptors and are present in numerous cosmetics, plastics and foods, such as additives, artificial flavours and factory-farmed meats.

 This along with their ability to restore balance to insulin resistance and decrease inflammation, which helps to lower excess oestrogen within the body.

-Reishi mushroom is an excellent liver support and helps to remove these harmful toxins from our body, and is especially nurturing for our adrenals.
+Reishi mushroom provides excellent liver support and helps to remove these harmful toxins from our body, and is especially nurturing for our adrenals.

 Maitake, in particular, has shown in research to be useful in restoring hormonal balance by improving insulin sensitivity.
 Insulin resistance and obesity see’s subcutaneous fat acting like an organ system, releasing oestrogen and inflammatory markers into the body.
 So addressing the metabolic disruption can minimise the negative effects of additional oestrogen in the body.